Century Media Records: Century Black

-During the mid to late 1990s, Century Media had an imprint called Century Black which served as "the Miramax Films of black metal", releasing or re-releasing hard-to-find foreign black metal albums, which normally would have been nearly impossible to find in America.
+In the mid to late 1990s, Century Media launched an imprint called Century Black, often described as "the Miramax Films of black metal", releasing or re-releasing hard-to-find black metal albums from foreign bands, which normally would have been nearly impossible to find in America.
 Usually, those records had been released by smaller European labels, such as Malicious Records or Candlelight Records.
-Century Black was founded by Rayshele Teige, who also acted as A&R for Century Black and had been a publicist for Century Media Records.
+Century Black was founded by Rayshele Teige, who also served as A&R for Century Black and had been a publicist for Century Media Records.
 Teige was also in charge of the American distribution arm for Osmose Productions and later went on to spearhead the American office for Prophecy Productions.
 By 2000, the Century Black imprint was discontinued as several of its bands had signed with other American metal record labels, or had signed deals with Century Media Records and became part of the "Century Family".